apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication.md

 - Ability to [resolve, map and release claims](../integration/Attribute-Release-Policies.html).
 - Ability to configure expiration policies for various tokens.

-<div class="alert alert-warning"><strong>Use Discovery</strong><p>The paths of the above endpoints
-is not strictly part of the OpenID Connect specification.
-The CAS software may choose to change URL endpoints at any point in time.
-Do <strong>NOT</strong> hardcode these endpoints in your application configuration.
-Instead, use the Dynamic Discovery endpoint and parse the discovery document to discover the endpoints.</p></div>

 ## Endpoints

 | Field                                     | Description